acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Contribute to Open Source

 Although I did not have a job the entire time I did not let that prevent me from programming.
 Thanks to open source projects that I created or worked on, I improved my skills greatly.
-Not only this, but more importantly it showed to employers that I have initiative, and that I could actually do the work since they could actually view the code I wrote.
+Not only this, but more importantly it showed to employers that I have initiative, and that I could actually do the work since they could physically view the code I wrote.

 ### Perception

 When I knew the information for the interviews, I was failing by presenting myself in a certain light for employers.
-You want everything about you to be positive, humble but knowing that the sky is the limit in your potential.
+You want everything about you to be positive, humble, but knowing that the sky is the limit in your potential.
 You want to be able to learn anything and are hungry to grow and contribute.

 One thing that helped me greatly here, was doing mock interviews.
 From the mock interviews I was able to get feedback on how I was presenting myself.

 Now knowing how I was showing up in my interviews.
-I had to put myself in the perspective of the employer.
-What were they looking for?
-What did they want to hear?
+I had to put myself in the perspective of the employer.  *What were they looking for?
+What did they want to hear? *
 This led me to write stories for each part of my resume that made sure I was coming off in a certain light.
-I wrote out these stories and talk practiced my delivery over and over again.
+I wrote out these stories and practiced my delivery over and over again.

 ### Marketing & Leveraging the Power of the Internet